Dice

 Tractor’s laid up again.

-other spellings: down sick, out of commission, stuck in bed, broke down, he’s laid up with the flu, and tractor’s laid up in the shed
+variations: down sick, out of commission, stuck in bed, broke down, he’s laid up with the flu, tractor’s laid up in the shed

 ★ "Laid up" is plain country talk.
 It works for people and things alike - Granny can be laid up in bed, or the pickup can be laid up in the shop. ★